JarnKet/apex-grid-app/README.md

 # ApexGrid - Chrome New Tab Extension

-A beautiful, productive dashboard that replaces your Chrome new tab page with customizable widgets.
+A beautiful, customizable dashboard that replaces your Chrome new tab page with drag-and-drop widgets.

 ## Features